A focus on long-term performance

-You may be able to access your super if you're permanently unable to work due to injury or illness
+You may be able to access your super if you're unlikely ever to be able to work again due to injury or illness

 As super is designed to financially support you in retirement, you usually can't withdraw it until you reach the age set by the government.
-However, you may be able to access your super balance and any total and permanent disability (TPD) insurance you have if you are permanently unable to work as a result of injury or illness.
+But you may be able to access your super balance, including any total and permanent disability (TPD) insurance you have, if you're unlikely ever to be able to work again because of injury or illness.

-Permanent incapacity means you have a condition that is likely to permanently stop you from ever working again in a job you are qualified to do by education, training, or experience.
+Permanent incapacity means you have a condition that is likely to permanently stop you from ever working again in a job you're qualified to do by education, training, or experience.

 If you are permanently incapacitated, you may be able to withdraw: